GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

 Data storage is fully managed and serverless, optimized for document-based, user-keyed access patterns.

-6. Cloud Infrastructure & Deployment
+Cloud Infrastructure & Deployment

-Purpose:
+Purpose
 Provide a secure, scalable, low-maintenance runtime environment.

-Responsibilities:
+Responsibilities

 Host the application as a stateless service